 Disadvantages of Massive Open Online Courses

-Courses offered by MOOC providers are supervised and monitored by a number of teachers and professors but as the number of students is overwhelmingly high, therefore, active feedback on assignments and tests difficult to communicate.
+MOOC providers’ courses are supervised and monitored by a number of teachers and professors, but as the number of students is overwhelmingly high, active feedback on assignments and tests difficult to communicate.

 Only those students who are self-motivated and possess a lot of perseverance can successfully complete the course.

 Researches on MOOCs reveal that only 7.7% of the total intake usually completes the course.